-

-When warmed up with the breath, a strong, warm and deep aroma is felt with fragrant, brine notes and shades of dried fruits.
-After washing, it intensifies, sweetish fruity trails, baked corn, grape leaves, spring primroses are added.
+When warmed by the breath, a strong, warm, and deep aroma emerges, with fragrant, brine-like notes and hints of dried fruit.
+After rinsing, this intensifies, adding sweet fruity notes, roasted corn, grape leaves, and spring primroses.

-The aftertaste is long-lasting with a fruity sweetness and pleasant tartness.
+The aftertaste is long-lasting with a lingering fruity sweetness and pleasant tartness.

 To brew, you need to take 5-7 grams of tea leaves per 100 ml of gaiwan and slightly cooled water with a temperature of no more than 90°C, since the tea is still young and the leaf is tender.

-The tea perfectly tones, concentrates attention, clarifies and sobers up.
-You can drink it now, following the brewing technology, but with age it will become softer and will be filled with sweet honey-fruity shades of taste and aroma.
+This tea is an excellent invigorator, promotes concentration, clarifies, and sobers.
+You can drink it now, following the brewing method, but with age it will become softer and infused with sweet honey-fruity notes of flavor and aroma.

 Name in Chinese